• Home

 Start by clearing up excessive fallen leaves, plant debris, and weeds.
 If you have sod grass and have fewer fallen leaves, you can skip raking and use a mower to chop them into small pieces.
 This method adds more nutrients to the soil.
 We mention using chopped leaves in our compost as well.

 If you have a large land garden, plowing is the best option.
 The process improves soil health by making it aerated for new plantations.
-After tilling, wait 4-5 days before adding any compost or fertilizers, as it will allow complete decay of dead roots and weeds.
+After tilling, wait 4-5 days before adding any compost or fertilizers, as it will allow the complete decay of dead roots and weeds.

 Do mulching after plowing because low temperatures support the growth of many weeds like clover, dandelions, and chickweed.